phetsims/mean-share-and-balance/doc/implementation-notes.md

 #### Model
 See [model.md](https://github.com/phetsims/mean-share-and-balance/blob/main/doc/model.md)

-The central model is for the Level Out Screen is `LevelOutModel`. `LevelOutModel` tracks water levels across cups, ensures water levels change according to restrictions on space, and calculates mean across the data set.
+The central model is for the "Level Out" screen is `LevelOutModel`. `LevelOutModel` tracks water levels across cups, ensures water levels change according to restrictions on space, and calculates mean across the data set.

 #### View